outdreamer/build-a-cure-1/docs/tasks/work.md

 				- within range predicted for noise ratio
 				- distance from random/other bases

-		- mixed relationships across above variable variables
+		- mixed relationships across above variable variables, with math metrics describing them

+			- '3 word-sentence anomalies in different paragraphs compared to their positions in the primary intent summary'

+			- '5:2 ratio of topic-assumption anomalies in email, compared to email template'

 	- identify language subset definitions